ibekwepromise/E-commerce-Sales-Analysis/README.md

 ![](Customer_segment.PNG)

-The analysis reveals that the consumer segment significantly outperforms other customer segments, making the highest contribution to overall sales.
+The analysis reveals that the consumer segment significantly outperforms other customer segments with $22.99M, making the highest contribution to overall sales.
 In comparison, the cooperate and home office segments, while substantial contributors, exhibits lower sales figures.

 7. How does order item discount affect both sales per order and profit per order?